 Summary: What’s the Best Way to Buy CBD Oil in Ohio?

 However, if you want to buy CBD oil without a prescription, you won’t have many opportunities to do that locally because the state of Ohio only allows medical marijuana dispensaries to distribute CBD products.
-That’s why buying CBD oil online is the best option in Ohio if you want to stay compliant with the law.
+That’s why buying CBD oil online is the best option in Ohio to stay compliant with the law.